 Telegram was aware that the Russian authorities were likely to try and block their service in Russia.
 Given that Russians only made up 7% of Telegram users, other companies might have shrugged their shoulders and turned their focus to other markets.
 But Telegram was founded by a Russian and Pavel Durov was determined to keep his service available in his home country.
 Telegram, therefore, preempted the move by shifting their entire service onto shared servers, primarily hosted by Google Cloud and Amazon Web Services.
 The effect of this is to spread their service over a huge number of servers.
 To completely block Telegram, Russia would have to block millions of different IP Address.
 The question was whether Russia would choose the nuclear option or not.

 The answer could already be seen in their recent efforts to block another encrypted communication app called Zello.
 In that case, the Roskomnadzor provided ISPs in Russia with a list of 36 different Internet subnets which they were required to block.
 These comprised a total of more than 15 million IP addresses.
 And of course, they have tried a similar approach with Telegram.
-It is difficult to make an accurate estimate of the extent of these blocking efforts in this case, though one report (in Russian) makes a conservative estimate of almost 18 million IP addresses being blocked.
+It is difficult to make an accurate estimate of the extent of these blocking efforts in this case, though one report (it’s in Russian, but see it here) makes a conservative estimate of almost 18 million IP addresses being blocked.

 The knock-on effect of efforts to block Telegram